-Summary of the New Scheme (continued)
+Summary of the Scheme (continued)

-- c.
-The total number of Shares which may be issued upon exercise of all options (excluding, for this purpose, options which have lapsed in accordance with the terms of the New Scheme and any other share option scheme of the Group must not in aggregate exceed 10% of the shares in issue as at the date of adoption of the New Scheme (i.e. 5th June, 2014).
-The Company can grant options to subscribe up to 56,192,250 Shares which is 10% of the total issued share capital of the Company as at the date of approval of the limit.
-The maximum number of Shares to be issued upon exercise of all outstanding options granted and yet to be exercised under the New Scheme and any other share option scheme of the Company must not in aggregate exceed 30% of the issued share capital of the Company must not in aggregate exceed 30% of the issued share capital of the Company from time to time. - d.
-The total number of Shares issued and which may fall to be issued upon exercise of the options granted under the New Scheme and any other share option scheme of the Company (including both exercised or outstanding options) to each Participant in any 12-month period shall not exceed 1% of the issued share capital of the Company for the time being. - e.
-An option may be exercised in accordance with the terms of the New Scheme at any time during a period to be determined and notified by the directors to each grantee, which period may commence on the date on which the offer for the grant of options is made but shall end in any event not later than 10 years from the date of grant of the option subject to the provisions for early termination thereof. - f.
+- An option may be exercised in accordance with the terms of the Scheme at any time during a period to be determined and notified by the directors to each grantee, which period may commence on the date on which the offer for the grant of options is made but shall end in any event not later than 10 years from the date of grant of the option subject to the provisions for early termination thereof. - f.
 An offer of grant of an option may be accepted by a Participant within 28 days from the date of the offer of grant of the option.
-A consideration of HK\$1 is payable on acceptance of the offer of grant of an option. - g.
-The subscription price per Share under the New Scheme shall be a price determined by the directors, but shall not be lower than the highest of: - (i) the closing price of the Share as stated in the Stock Exchange's daily quotation sheet on the date of grant, which must be a trading day; - (ii) the average closing price of the Shares as stated in the Stock Exchange's daily quotations sheet for the five trading days immediately preceding the date of grant; and - (iii) the nominal value of a Share. - h.
-The New Scheme has a life of 10 years and will expire on 4th June, 2024.
+A consideration of HK\$1 is payable on acceptance of the offer of grant of an option. - The subscription price per Share under the Scheme shall be a price determined by the directors, but shall not be lower than the highest of: - the closing price of the Share as stated in the Stock Exchange's daily quotation sheet on the date of grant, which must be a trading day; - the average closing price of the Shares as stated in the Stock Exchange's daily quotations sheet for the five trading days immediately preceding the date of grant; and - (iii) the nominal value of a Share. - The Scheme has a life of 10 years and will expire on 4th June, 2024.

-No share option has been granted since the adoption of the New Scheme.
+No share option has been granted since the adoption of the Scheme.